ArendPeter/GameMakerGuide/docs/12_Platformer_CharacterAnimation/2_Arms.md

 ## Axis of rotation

 Ok, so as you may have already guessed, this is an alignment issue.
-But I wanted to also mention that in addition to handling the position offset, the sprite offset also handles the axis of rotation, and the axis of rotation it a major determinant of how the rotation looks
+But I wanted to also mention that, in addition to handling the position offset, the sprite offset also handles the axis of rotation, and the axis of rotation it a major determinant of how the rotation looks

 ![](../../images/platformer/axis_of_rotation_example.gif)